synw/err/README.md

 ### Flash messages

-The flash messages are toast messages:
+The flash messages are toast messages.
+They stay one second on the screen

    ```dart
    @override